dennisdevio/milestone-project-4/README.md

 The design of the website is modern, intuitive and easy to follow with an appealing landing page image telling the customer what the store is about.
 The products section and de profile section have a semitransparent grey background so the landing page image is partially visible throughout the site for an appealing visual effect.

 ## Features
-Due to time constraints and various problems along the way the all following features are not yet fully functional at the moment.
+CRUD functionality and Payments are working properly.
+Current features will be improved and further features will be added on a future release.

 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.
 - A clothing item search and sorting function.
 - A profile page with saved personal shipping information.
 Thw ability to see past orders is not fully implemented at this point.
 - A store newsletter app which the admin user will be able to fully modify (create, update and delete, anyone can read it) from within their account.
-This has not yet been fully implemented.
+This has not yet been fully developed.
 - An order and payment function.
 - A contact form for customer support, it is not fully operational at the moment.